jsunn-y/CARE/README.md

 Instructions for CARE benchmarking using other packages is provided in more detail in the sections below.

 ## Details on Task 1
-Detailed instructions for reproducing our baselines on Task 1 and general recommendations for benchmarking on Task 1 can be found [here](task1_baselines).

 ## Details on Task 2